Deep Koopman Learning using Noisy Data: Main Results

-Note that $\boldsymbol{\tilde{\epsilon}}_k$ and $\boldsymbol{\bar{\epsilon}}_k$ are typically small positive constants and we refer to the existing work \cite{hao2024deep} for more details on the analysis of above estimation errors.
-Removing the constant terms of the upper bound derived in \eqref{eq_dumb_err_reformulate}, we define the following minimization problem to achieve the DKR in \eqref{eq_dkr}:
+Note that $\boldsymbol{\tilde{\epsilon}}_t$ and $\boldsymbol{\bar{\epsilon}}_t$ are typically small positive constants.
+For a detailed analysis of these estimation errors, we refer to the existing work \cite{hao2024deep}.
+Removing the constant terms from the upper bound derived in Eq. (\eqref{eq_dumb_err_reformulate}), we formulate the following loss function to achieve the DKR in Eq. (\eqref{eq_dkr}):